Skip to content

 Moving in

-Lots of our students will be moving away from home for the first time.
-We understand this is an exciting time in your journey, but it’s completely normal to be apprehensive and nervous.
+Lots of our students will be moving away from home for the first time when they arrive at the start of the year.
+This is an exciting time in your journey, but it’s completely normal if you're feeling apprehensive or nervous.
 We’re here to provide as much advice or guidance as you need.

 Pre-arrival